Rebekah Gee: Career

-Gee is an Obstetrician/Gynecologist and Founder and CEO of Nest Health.
+Gee is an obstetrician/gynecologist and founder and CEO of Nest Health.
 Nest Health has been recognized as one of ten most promising hybrid health care companies and one of 150 most promising digital healthcare companies in the world by CB insights.
-From 2020-2022, Gee was CEO of Health Care Services for Louisiana State University.
-From 2016–2020, she served as Secretary of the Louisiana Department of Health, the state’s largest agency with an annual budget of approximately $14 billion.
-While Secretary, Gee oversaw the implementation of Medicaid expansion which has extended health insurance coverage to over 600,000 Louisianans.
-Gee is a trained health services researcher who has used data and dashboards to communicate the impact of policy change including a dashboard demonstrating the impact of Medicaid expansion on coverage and access to primary and preventive services, a Hepatitis C treatment dashboard and a statewide Opioid response dashboard.
+From 2020 to 2022, Gee was CEO of Health Care Services for Louisiana State University.

+From 2016 to 2020, she was Secretary of the Louisiana Department of Health, where she led the expansion of Medicaid and helped develop an innovative subscription drug payment model that allowed the state to provide unlimited access to highly active anti-hepatitis C medication (sofosbuvir/velpatasvir) for its HCV-infected Medicaid and incarcerated populations.